Weak and Strong Versions of Effective Transfinite Recursion: Strong Effective Transfinite Recursion

 With this, we can already prove the equivalence of the first two statements in our theorem, although this will also follow as soon as we have proven the remaining two propositions:

 \begin{corollary}[$\RCAn$] For any well-order $X$, the principles of $\SETR_X$ and $\Pi^0_2$-induction along $X$ are equivalent.
 Moreover, $\SETR$ is equivalent to $\ACA_0$. \end{corollary}

 \begin{proof} The direction from $\SETR_X$ to $\Pi^0_2$-induction along $X$ is covered by the previous proposition.
-Inspecting Freund's proof that $ACA_0$ implies $\SETR$ (cf.~\cite[Theorem~5]{Freund20}), that he adapted from the similar result that $ACA_0$ implies $\WETR$ due to Dzhafarov et al. (cf.~\cite[Proposition~6.13]{Dzhafarov}), we see that already $\Pi^0_2$-induction along $X$ implies $\SETR_X$.
+The other direction will follow by combining Propositions \ref{prop:induction_proves_alpha_x}~and~\ref{prop:alpha_x_proves_SETR_X}.
+Another way of proving this direction, that relies on established literature, is the following: Inspecting Freund's proof that $ACA_0$ implies $\SETR$ (cf.~\cite[Theorem~5]{Freund20}), that he adapted from the similar result that $ACA_0$ implies $\WETR$ due to Dzhafarov et al. (cf.~\cite[Proposition~6.13]{Dzhafarov}), we see that already $\Pi^0_2$-induction along $X$ implies $\SETR_X$.
 Note for this that Freund applies transfinite induction along $X$ to the conjunction of two statements $(I)$ and $(II)$.
 This conjunction is a $\Pi^0_2$-formula.

 For the equivalence of $\SETR$ and $\ACA_0$, we apply the result that transfinite induction for $\Sigma^0_1$-formulas and for arithmetical formulas is equivalent to arithmetical comprehension (cf.~\cite[Corollary~3]{Hirst99}). \end{proof}